top of page

 Learn more about single-use plastics, including how it impacts the environment and some of the steps that have been taken around the country to reduce its use.

 The Single-Use Consumer Plastic Ban Guide emphasizes the importance of implementing bans on disposable plastics as a first step towards reducing plastic waste and promoting environmentally-friendly alternatives.
-With the understanding that no two communities are the same, these guidelines seek to provide a number of pointers and resources to help in understanding how to advocate for and achieve a plastic ban.

 Are you a business owner interested in participating in a survey about your business’ single-use plastics usage?
 Take this survey to help us determine how single-use plastics, and their alternatives, are impacting local communities!